coffeelint/coffeelint.github.io/src/getting-started.md

 npm install @coffeelint/cli --global
 ```

-Once you have CoffeeLint installed, you can generate a new configuration file:
+Then you can generate a new configuration file:

 ```sh
 coffeelint --makeconfig > .coffeelintrc.json